-Note: Enrollment for this course is limited to 16-17 students and is only available to juniors and seniors.
+Note: There is a cap for enrollment for this course and it is only available to juniors and seniors.

 Prerequisite: An 85% average in all math classes is recommended to take this course.

 Social Studies

 The Social Studies Department is committed to the goal of providing our students with a solid foundation in history and social sciences.
 The State of Pennsylvania requires three years of Social Studies.
 The Social Studies Department at Oakland Catholic High School requires four years.
 The members of the Social Studies Department feel that it is essential that students have the fourth year to pursue academic challenges that will help prepare them for the transition to college.